ericalexanderorg/skimmer-drone/README.md

 Automate pool skimming

 ## Why?
-Pools are fun, but they're so much work.
+Pools are fun, but they're so much work to keep clean and sparkling.
 Why not automate some of that work?

 I have a robot that cleans the bottom of my pool, why not have one that cleans the top?